awsdocs/aws-php-developers-guide/doc_source/sns-examples-subscribing-unsubscribing-topics.md

 }
 ```

-## Publish a Message to an Amazon SNS Topic<a name="publish-a-message-to-an-sns-topic"></a>
+## Publish a message to an Amazon SNS topic<a name="publish-a-message-to-an-sns-topic"></a>

-To deliver a message to each endpoint that’s subscribed to an Amazon SNS topic, use the [Publish](https://docs.aws.amazon.com/sns/latest/api/API_API_Publish.html) operation\.
+To deliver a message to each endpoint that’s subscribed to an Amazon SNS topic, use the [Publish](https://docs.aws.amazon.com/sns/latest/api/API_Publish.html) operation\.

 Create an object that contains the parameters for publishing a message, including the message text and the Amazon Resource Name \(ARN\) of the Amazon SNS topic\.